Going to US Open Tennis in NYC: 2026 Guide

 In 2022, I couldn’t get tickets to see Serena Williams in person for the final match of her career at the US Open.
 Alas, there was no time for a pity party.
 Instead, me and a couple hundred others sat / stood glued to the big screen in Hudson Yards, all visibly watching with nervous anticipation and excitement.
 Believe it or not, the crowd energy practically matched that of the stadium experience.
 It was incredible!

-First time at US Open Tennis Guide and Tips - US Open Big Screen at Hudson Yards - Simone Says GO! - Travel blog
+Going to US Open_Tennis Guide_ Big Screen at Hudson Yards - Simone Says GO!
+Travel blog

-Big Screen at The Backyard at Hudson Yards, NYC, 2022 US Open
+Watching US Open on the Big Screen at The Backyard at Hudson Yards, NYC in 2022.
+Serena’s final match!

-Tips for your first time going to US Open Tennis: Nearby attractions in Queens to visit
+Tips for first time going to US Open tennis: Things to do nearby

 Besides spending time at the USTA Billie Jean King National Tennis Center, I’d recommend taking advantage of the location and seeing what else lies within / nearby to Flushing Meadows Corona Park.